CharlesTaylor7/brick-grid/README.md

 # Demo
 Clone the repo, then run the example with `cabal run example`.

-# ToDO
+# To Do
-- Use text instead of string
+- benchmark
-- truncate & center text in grid cell
+- handle multiline cell contents
-- measure text length with textLength